EddyTheCo/DLockersServer/README.md

 ## Proof of Concept on implementing decentralized applications on the IOTA network.

-This application can be seen as a decentralized server that allows you to book a locker by paying with Shimmer.
+This application can be seen as a decentralized server that allows you to book a locker by paying with cryptos.
 In order to use the application one needs to set the address of the node to connect.
 The Proof of Work has to be performed by the node (by setting the JWT for protected routes, by enabling PoW in the node...).
-In principle it will also work for the shimmer mainnet by setting the node to a mainnet one(I have not tried).
+In principle it will also work for the mainnet by setting the node to a mainnet one(I have not tried).
 This application is meant to be used on the testnet.
 If using the mainnet **you are the ONLY responsible for the eventual loss of your funds**.